 In Washington State, your ELL endorsement must always supplement another endorsement on your teaching certificate, which means that you can add ELL to your current endorsement/s or achieve ELL endorsement along with your full degree.

-- Online learning: This 24-credit program is offered completely online.
+- Convenient: This 21-credit program is offered mostly online.

 - Time to completion: With coursework plus a three-part internship, students typically take 1.5 academic years to complete this endorsement.